modelica-3rdparty/ElectricalEnergyStorage/README.md

 ## Development and contribution
 Main developer: [Anton Haumer](mailto:a.haumer@haumer.at)

-You may report any issues by using the [Modelica Issue Tracker](https://trac.modelica.org/Modelica/newticket?component=_Modelica_EnergyStorages).
+You may report any issues by using the [Issue Tracker](../../issues) though currently development on this library is stalled.
+Feel free to fork and continue the development.